The First 15 seconds as a guest speaker hire are the most important. It is the window that determines your audience attention

 This is how I have been able to build a track record of guest speaking around the world.

 Benefits of guest speaking

 A guest speaker is able to reach his or her particular target audience and communicate their message and expertise in a particular subject.
 Furthermore, by speaking at specific events and conferences, you will become known as extremely skilled in your field.
 It is a great way to pick up new clients for your business.
 Also, you will build yourself as a reliable resource and increase your visibility.
-Consequently, the more times you appear as a guest speaker, the more experienced you will become at doing this.
+Consequently, the more times you appear as a guest speaker hire, the more experienced you will become at doing this.

 5 Tips to build your speaking profile